rootsh0pf/coralbleach/README.md

        Dead Coral:      Magenta  (255, 000, 255)

        (Hint: The "fuzzy select"/magic wand tool of GIMP is super helpful for selecting regions of similar colour.)
- 3. Save images in PNG file format, all in one folder
+ 6. Save images in PNG file format, all in one folder
- 4. Download the script "coralbleach.py"
+ 7. Download the script "coralbleach.py"
- 5. Run the script in the folder containing the photos
+ 8. Run the script in the folder containing the photos
- 5. It will create a CSV file with the results called "coralbleach_results.csv"
+ 9. It will create a CSV file with the results called "coralbleach_results.csv"

+ Results are given as percent of the whole image area.